UbiCar for Your First Insurance

 While insurers don’t know how well you drive, they have very detailed statistical information on different car models, including accident rates, how likely they are to be stolen and how expensive they are to repair or replace.

-To avoid paying more than you have to on a car, consider:
+To avoid potentially paying more than you have to on a car, consider:

 - driving an affordable, mainstream entry level car while you are still new to driving